chenzicheng/czc/readme.txt

-Git is a version test control system.
+Git is a version tes control system.
 Git is free software.